RobbieHember/fcgadgets/README.md

 11. Calculate GHG balance variables, including net sector greenhouse gas balance by calling the method CalculateGHGBalance.

 ## BIG PROJECTS
 Big projects are all run in a spatially explicit framework with the standard spatial reference system used for BC.
-The framework draws on vector geometry sources to simulate at:
+The framework draws on vector geometry sources using modules from the **utilities** subpackage:
-* Irregular point sample ("inventory from points"), or
+* Use **get_inventory_from_points.py** to simulate the GHG balance for a sample of irreglularly distributed coordinates.
-* Sparse regular grid ("inventory from polygons"), or
+* Use **get_inventory_from_polygons.py** to simulate the GHG balance over a sparse regular grid that has been draped over a list of polygons (e.g., treatment areas from RESULTS).
-* Continuous regular grid ("inventory for tile")
+* Use **get_inventory_for_tiles.py** to simuate the GHG balance over a continuous regular grid.

 All three approaches rely on an automated set of invenotry pre-processing scripts.